Belgrave

 Belgrave has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No local infrastructure changes or major projects have been identified by AreaSearch that could impact the area.
-Key projects include Angliss Hospital Expansion, Dandenong Ranges Environmental Protection Program, South East Melbourne Recycled Water Supply Infrastructure Upgrades, and Yarra Ranges Council Drainage Infrastructure Program.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 0 projects likely impacting this area.
+Notable projects include Angliss Hospital Expansion, Dandenong Ranges Environmental Protection Program (1997-2003), South East Melbourne Recycled Water Supply Infrastructure Upgrades (2005-present), and Yarra Ranges Council Drainage Infrastructure Program (2010-ongoing).

 Professional plan users can use the search below to filter and access additional projects.